Peter Beard Predicted a Grim Future for Elephants—and Humanity

 Elui Nzenge had worked with Woodley since 1948, and in the early 1960s he was a tracker for Peter Beard, who put him on the cover of the first edition of The End of the Game.
 When I visited Woodley and Elui in 1990, Elui showed me, somewhat ritualistically, where he was bitten by a crocodile, wounded by a hippo, and by a rhino, and a lion, and a leopard, and where he was bitten by a cobra.
 Then he hugged himself to demonstrate what it was like when a python had him.
 “He has had a full life, this fellow,” said Woodley.

-When I pulled up the notes from my hard drive this morning, in the midst of the global health crisis that may kill hundreds of thousands of humans, the interview had a resonance I had not expected.
+When I pulled up the notes from my hard drive this morning, in the midst of the global health crisis that may kill millions of humans, the interview had a resonance I had not expected.

 Dana asked about the elephant that attacked Beard.